measure hiring manager satisfaction as one of your key metrics with this survey

 [Download Now: Free Hiring Manager Survey Templates]

-Attached you’ll find two free recruitment surveys, a short version and a long version.
-We use a derivation of the short version to gauge our success after every hire we make.
+You can download your free copy of the Hiring Manager Recruitment Surveys here.
+We use a variation of this to measure our success after every hire we make and to get valuable feedback.
 The last question in this recruiting survey is written for internal recruiting departments—our internal version asks the question more directly as an external partner.

-The long version we use as a pre-implementation hiring tool to give us a feel for what we’re getting ourselves into.
-You’ll note we use a 1-5 scale on our recruiting satisfaction survey, which is a little easier for the audience but it does not measure with as fine a gradient.
-We prefer hand these surveys out when we have implementation meetings where we have a hiring managers’ full attention.
-It can be difficult to get a meaningful response rate from a longer recruiting survey without the full attention of your audience, but we have used online survey tools such as SurveyMonkey or Zoomerang with success.
-We have found this pre-implementation data invaluable in comparing our performance to the performance of those that were before us.
-Comparing a client’s data to other clients or national averages is not as valuable as benchmarking against the actual data before you started.
-For internal recruiting departments, we recommend setting benchmark data via surveys prior to undertaking any formal process improvement efforts.
+We’ve found this pre-implementation data to be invaluable in comparing our performance to the performance of those that were before us.
+Comparing a client’s data to other clients or national averages is not nearly as valuable as benchmarking against the actual data from before you started.
+For internal recruiting departments, we recommend setting benchmark data through these hiring manager surveys prior to undertaking any formal process improvement efforts.
 It’s difficult to measure your improvement if you do not know where you started.

 If you have any questions on using our hiring manager and recruiting surveys, please contact us.
 We hope these help evaluate your current recruiting performance!